What is United Republic of Tanzania's pathway to limit global warming to 1.5°C?

-The explorer provides domestic emissions pathways required to keep to the Paris Agreement’s 1.5°C temperature goal and their key characteristics for 64 countries.
-The analysis is framed around two timelines: the medium term (by 2030), and the long term (by mid-century).
+The explorer provides domestic emissions pathways required to keep to the Paris Agreement’s 1.5°C temperature goal and details their key characteristics for 64 countries.
 In addition to an economy-wide view, the webtool also includes 1.5°C compatible benchmarks for individual sectors.
-Sectors analysed here will include industry, forestry (LULUCF), buildings, transport, waste, and power.
+Sectors analysed include industry, forestry (LULUCF), buildings, transport, waste, and power, including investments requirements for the power and the transport sectors to come.
+In-depth policy assessment for 25 of these countries provide context for the decarbonisation trajectories.

 Who is it for?